parasingh27/Data-Analyst-Portfolio/Pandas-Projects/Sales-Analysis/README.md

-# Sales Data Analysis - Python Project
+# E-commerce Sales Data Analysis - Python Project

 This project analyzes **sales data** to uncover trends in revenue, customer behavior, and location-based performance.
 The analysis involves: